HIV vaccine candidate induces immune response in early clinical trial: 'An important step forward' - KTVZ

 By Jacqueline Howard, CNN

-The vaccine, known as eOD-GT8 60mer, had a “favorable safety profile” and induced broadly neutralizing antibodies in 97%, or all but one, of the 36 vaccine recipients, the researchers — from Scripps Research, the Fred Hutchinson Cancer Center, the National Institutes of Health and other institutions in the United States and Sweden — wrote in their study.
+The vaccine, called eOD-GT8 60mer, had a “favorable safety profile” and induced broadly neutralizing antibodies in 97%, or all but one, of the 36 recipients, according to the researchers from Scripps Research, the Fred Hutchinson Cancer Center, the National Institutes of Health and other institutions in the United States and Sweden.

-Antibodies are proteins made by the immune system to help fight infections, and broadly neutralizing antibodies are known to neutralize many different genetic variants of HIV but they have been difficult to elicit by vaccination.
+Antibodies are proteins made by the immune system to help fight infections, and broadly neutralizing antibodies are known to neutralize many genetic variants of HIV, but they have been difficult to elicit by vaccination.

-“Learning how to induce broadly neutralizing antibodies against pathogens with high antigenic diversity, such as HIV, influenza, hepatitis C virus, or the family of betacoronaviruses, represents a grand challenge for rational vaccine design,” the researchers wrote in their study.
+“Learning how to induce broadly neutralizing antibodies against pathogens with high antigenic diversity, such as HIV, influenza, hepatitis C virus, or the family of betacoronaviruses, represents a grand challenge for rational vaccine design,” the researchers wrote.
 “Germline-targeting vaccine design offers one potential strategy to meet this challenge.”

 The eOD-GT8 60mer vaccine candidate is germline-targeting, meaning it was designed to induce the production of broadly neutralizing antibodies by targeting and stimulating the right antibody-producing cells.